codahale/veil/docs/src/design/pbenc.md

 ## Initialization

 The protocol is initialized as follows, given a passphrase $P$, a 128-bit salt $S$, time parameter $N_T$, space parameter $N_S$, delta constant $D$, and block size $N_B$.

-An unkeyed duplex is initialized and used to absorb the passphrase and parameters:
+A duplex is initialized with a constant key and used to absorb the passphrase, salt, and parameters:

 $$
 \text{Cyclist}(\texttt{veil.pbenc}, \epsilon, \epsilon) \\